-The training and career development of our employees is a deeply ingrained part of MHCFI's core values.
+The training and career development of our employees is a deeply engrained part of MHCFI's core values.
 Career planning and training sessions are conducted by the company on a daily basis.
-We are committed to developing our employees and building their capacity, not only assisting them to reach their full potential, but also equipping them with the skills and knowledge that they need to advance up the management ladder.
+We are committed to developing our employees and building their capacity, not only assisting them to reach their full potential, but also equipping them with the necessary skills and knowledge to allow them to advance up the management ladder.